Index Binary Tree Problems Change Language (Farsi) Source

 Binary Tree

-The structure of a binary tree is similar to a regular tree but leveled.
-Levels start from zero, where only one vertex called the root exists at level zero.
-Any two vertices connected by an edge reside in exactly two consecutive levels.
-Consider two vertices u and v connected by an edge where u is in the lower-numbered level.
-We call u the parent of v, and v the child of u.
-In this graph, each vertex has at most two children and clearly has one parent.
-Vertices with no children are called leaves.
+A binary tree's structure is similar to a regular tree, with the distinction that it is layered.
+Levels start from zero, and the zeroth level contains only one vertex, which is called the root.
+Any two vertices connected by an edge are located in exactly two consecutive levels.
+Consider two vertices u and v connected by an edge, where vertex u is in the lower-numbered level.
+Vertex u is called the parent of vertex v, and vertex v is called the child of vertex u.
+In this graph, each vertex has at most two children and, clearly, one parent.
+Vertices that have no children are called leaves.
 The longest path among all paths from the root to a leaf is called the height.
-A subtree refers to a subgraph of the binary tree where if vertex u is included, all its children must also be included.
+A subtree is defined as a subgraph of a binary tree that includes vertex u and all of u's children.

 Binary Tree